 WRDA’s ground breaking Breast, Cervical and Bowel Screening Awareness Programme was developed to tackle the low uptake of screening invitations by women living in some areas of Northern Ireland.
-The programme is delivered by Community Facilitators who have completed WRDA’s accredited level 3 certificate in Learning and Development.
+The programme is delivered by Community Facilitators who have completed WRDA’s level 3 certificate in Learning and Development.

 The programme aims to: